Hanford Engineer Works

+The Manhattan Project ended on 31 December 1946 and control of the HEW passed from the Manhattan District to the Atomic Energy Commission.

 Contractor selection

-During World War II, the S-1 Section of the federal Office of Scientific Research and Development (OSRD) sponsored a research project on plutonium.
-Research was conducted by scientists at Columbia University, Princeton University, the University of Chicago and the University of California at Berkeley.
-Plutonium was a rare element that had only recently been synthesized in laboratories.
-It was theorized that plutonium was fissile and could be used in an atomic bomb.
-The United States government was concerned that Germany was developing a nuclear weapons program.
-The Metallurgical Laboratory physicists in Chicago worked on designing nuclear reactors ("piles") that could irradiate uranium and transmute it into plutonium.
-Meanwhile chemists investigated ways to chemically separate plutonium from uranium.
+During World War II, the S-1 Section of the federal Office of Scientific Research and Development (OSRD) sponsored a research project on plutonium by scientists at Columbia University, Princeton University, the University of Chicago and the University of California at Berkeley.
+Plutonium, a synthetic element only recently produced in laboratories, was theorized to be fissile and therefore usable in an atomic bomb.
+Metallurgical Laboratory physicists in Chicago designed nuclear reactors ("piles") that could transmute uranium into plutonium, while its chemists investigated ways to separate the plutonium from untransmuted uranium and fission products.
+Approximately four tonnes of uranium was required to produce one kilogram of plutonium.
 The plutonium program became known as the X-10 project.